-Though he never was the same after undergoing hip replacement surgery in April 1992, Bo Jackson still could be Bo for moments at a time.
-And by the time 1993 rolled around, the same could be said for Mr. T. Though he was a few years removed from this best roles — "Rocky III" and "The A-Team" most notably — T could still bring it when necessary.
+Though he never was the same after undergoing hip replacement surgery, Bo Jackson still could be Bo for moments at a time.
+And by the time 1993 rolled around, the same could be said for Mr. T. Though he was a few years removed from this best roles — "Rocky III," and "The A-Team" most notably — T could still bring it when necessary.
 During a game between the Chicago White Sox and Milwaukee Brewers on May 4, 1993, it became necessary.

 Jackson, his bionic gait made awkward by a plastic and titanium hip, displayed his legendary arm by throwing out Milwaukee's Dave Nilsson at the plate after a single by Pat Listach.
 Good coverage and tag by catcher Ron Karkovice, too.
 Other than the medical miracle playing left field, the highlight of the highlight was Mr. T calling the action with Brewers announcers.
 It's a good thing he wasn't in the booth with Hawk Harrelson on the White Sox side — Milwaukee County Stadium (moment of silence) might not have survived the pairing.